top of page

 menopause, sexual assault, domestic violence, body image, discrimination, racism and harassment.
 I’m sex-positive and specialize in helping women to become more intimate with their bodies and obtain optimal sexual pleasure.

 If you are experiencing symptoms that impact your functioning or struggle with your cycle in general, there are solutions.
 More often than not, this means exploring nutrition.
 It’s undeniable that what we eat has a huge impact on our menstrual and physical health, as well as mental health.
 I truly believe that food is medicine.
 I'm a big proponent of the Health at Every Size movement (HAES), mindful and intuitive eating, as well as learning about one's ancestral background to get inspiration for adequate nutrition.
-Working from a holistic perspective also means addressing things like sleep, movement, relationship with self and others, as well as stress management.
+Working from a holistic perspective also means addressing things like sleep, movement, relationship to self and others, as well as stress management.

 Highly Sensitive People